chrisilouseph/Jan-20-Sem-Proj/README.md

 ## Coq

-This small folder is mostly my experiments with [Mike Nahas's Coq Tutorial](https://mdnahas.github.io/doc/nahas_tutorial) and not original code.
+This small folder is mostly me experimenting with [Mike Nahas's Coq Tutorial](https://mdnahas.github.io/doc/nahas_tutorial) and not original code.

 ## Lean